Last updated on December 6, 2025

 Starting off today with what you’ve all come for: the best overall custom sleeve.
 This award goes to Dragon Shield, a company you’re likely very familiar with, for their matte Sleeve Crafter custom sleeves.

-The folks over at Dragon Shield’s R&D department have successfully been able to create a long-lasting matte custom sleeve that doesn’t compromise on the image quality or durability in any way.
+The folks over at Dragon Shield’s R&D department successfully created a long-lasting matte custom sleeve that doesn’t compromise on the image quality or durability in any way.
 I’ve ordered a few sets of these and I’m always impressed how they’ve managed to keep that Dragon Shield shuffle feel on a custom background.

 Not only that, but these sleeves are completely compatible with conventional KMC Perfect Fit inner sleeves.
-I’ve always mixed and matched Dragon Shield outers with KMC Perfect Fit inner sleeves, and I was crossing my fingers hoping that I’d be able to continue that trend with these.
+I’ve always mixed and matched Dragon Shield outers with KMC Perfect Fit inner sleeves, and I'm so happy I'm able to continue that trend with these.

 As for the design process, Dragon Shield made it extremely simple and intuitive.
 It's simple and easy to choose background colors, add text, and adjust what kind of border you want around your art.
 It also makes the importation process easy to use, allowing you to quickly crop and adjust your image how you see fit.